RichardDooling/Entertainment_Law/Introduction/Introduction.md

 ---
 Author: Richard Dooling
+Title: Entertainment Law
-Title: Lawyers For The Talent
+Subtitle: Lawyers For The Talent
+Chapter: Introduction
+Date: 01-Sep-2014
 ---

 # Lawyers For The Talent